 All this unnecessary nitpicking tended to eclipse the fact that The Lion King was easily one of the best films to come out of the 1990s Disney renaissance.
 It stirs the Disney formula well – the comic relief elements seem more likable than usual and the songs never get in the way.
 Perhaps the main story, which is sort of borrowed from William Shakespeare’s Hamlet (1602), and the hero’s quest never hit the great emotional heights that classic Disney films reach, nevertheless The Lion King warms the heart in all the requisite places.

 The Lion King was re-released in 3D in 2011.
-In 1997, it was also adapted into a hit Broadway musical.
 The Lion King II: Simba’s Pride (1998) was a video-released sequel, while The Lion King 1½/The Lion King 3: Hakuna Matata (2004) was a retelling of the original film from the point of view of the talking animal sidekicks.
 Timon and Pumbaa (1995) was an animated tv series spun off around the two comic relief sidekicks.
-The Lion King (2019) is an announced live-action remake.
+The Lion King (2019) was a live-action remake.
+In 1997, it was also adapted into a hit Broadway musical.
 Be Kind Rewind (2008) offers up (in part) an amusing amateur live-action remake of The Lion King.

 Co-director Rob Minkoff later moved into live-action with the likes of Stuart Little (1999), Stuart Little 2 (2002), The Haunted Mansion (2003), the martial arts adventure The Forbidden Kingdom (2008) and the animated Mr. Peabody & Sherman (2014).
 Roger Allers went onto co-direct Open Season (2006) and solo directed Kahlil Gibran’s The Prophet (2014).